Rasmus Klump: History

-Rasmus Klump began as a newspaper strip in Berlingske Aftenavis /now Weekendavisen) on 17 November 1951 and was successfully published in translation worldwide, with total sales running over 30 million.
+Rasmus Klump began as a newspaper strip in Berlingske Aftenavis (now Weekendavisen) on 17 November 1951 and was successfully published in translation worldwide, with total sales running over 30 million.
 When fans appealed for more, the Hansens began publishing storylines in book form.
-A television series was recorded in Danish between 1997 and 2000.

 In 1998, Carla Hansen created the Rasmus Klump Prisen (Rasmus Klump Award) for Danish people that had followed the virtues exhibited by the comic series.
 The winner receives an original comic strip, and 25,000 Danish kroner.
-Winners include Michael Laudrup and Frederik, Crown Prince of Denmark.
+Winners include Michael Laudrup and Frederik, King of Denmark.

 On 17 November 2001, the comic reached its fiftieth anniversary, and the occasion was marked in Denmark by the issue of a commemorative stamp.

 Rasmus Klump appeared in English as Bruin in the Evening Times, where he had his own club.

 The comic has also, on several occasions, been turned into animation.
-The first time was allegedly a low-budget Danish production on 13 episodes in the 60's, known from a contract between Statens Filmcentral and Illustrationsforlaget, although not much is known about this production.
-In 1984, a new series on 13 episodes was produced, as a deal between PIB Copenhagen and Casterman in Belgium, and was animated by an American living in Japan.
+The first time was allegedly a low-budget Danish production of 13 episodes in the 60's, known from a contract between Statens Filmcentral and Illustrationsforlaget, although not much is known about this production.
+In 1984, a new series of 13 episodes was produced, as a deal between PIB Copenhagen and Casterman in Belgium, and was animated by an American living in Japan.
 It was still low-budget, but was a reasonable commercial success, being shown on several television channels worldwide.
 In the 1990s, yet another series materialised as 26 5-minute episodes for two periods, 1996 and 1998.
 This was a European co-production involving Danish animation veterans A. Film.

 An iPad application has also been created featuring Rasmus Klump (2011).